oxidize-rb/yard-rustdoc/README.md

 ## Development

 Run tests with `rake`.
-The tests use a sample project (`test/samples/example-ext`), to regenerate the json doc, run `rake doc:rustdoc` form that directory.
+The tests use a sample project located in `test/samples/example-ext`.
+To regenerate its json doc, run `rake doc:rustdoc` from that directory.
 See the test project's Rakefile for details.